code-423n4/2021-09-sushitrident-2/README.md

 This repo will be made public before the start of the contest.
 (C4 delete this line when made public)

 [ ⭐️ SPONSORS ADD INFO HERE ]

+This contest is focused on Concentrated Liquidity Pool of Trident.
+The contracts in scope can be found in https://github.com/sushiswap/trident/tree/concentrated/contracts/pool/concentrated and https://github.com/sushiswap/trident/tree/concentrated/contracts/libraries/concentratedPool folders.
+Total lines of code are about 2k.